lammps/lammps/doc/src/Howto_lammps_gui.rst

    :align: center
    :scale: 50%

-The various buttons at the bottom right of the window allow either single stepping through the sequence of images or playing an animation (as a continuous loop or once from first to last).
-It is also possible to zoom in or zoom out of the displayed images.
+The various buttons at the bottom right of the window allow single stepping through the sequence of images or playing an animation (as a continuous loop or once from first to last).
+It is also possible to zoom in or zoom out of the displayed images, and to export the slide show animation to a movie file, if `ffmpeg <https://ffmpeg.org/>`_ is installed.
 The slide show window will be closed when a new file is loaded.

 Variable Info
 -------------